egovernment/eregistrations/documentation/sections.md

 **label** The label of the section (can be translated to form header, or header of data in user submitted)

 **status** Status as used in steps for a given section, type dbjs-ext/number/percentage, default 1.

+**weight** The weight of the section status.
+It is used to determine weighed status across sections.
+It is usually equal to number of fields covered by the section.

 **resolventValue** Value to check against in resolving section visiblity, section is visible when section.master[section.resolventProperty] === section.resolventValue